gmnenad/CalculatorNotepad/README.md

 ## Technical details
-CalculatorNotepad is written in **C#** and latest version is updated for **Net 7**, using some experimental features like [C# generic math](https://devblogs.microsoft.com/dotnet/dotnet-7-generic-math/) for common number type that supports several floating points: standard 64-bit double, custom 128-bit Quad and variable length MPFR.
+CalculatorNotepad is written in **C#** and latest version is updated for **Net 7**, using some experimental features like [C# generic math](https://devblogs.microsoft.com/dotnet/dotnet-7-generic-math/) for common number type that supports simultaneous use of several floating point types: standard 64-bit double, custom 128-bit Quad and variable length MPFR.
 That experimental features require Visual Studio **2022 Preview**.

 There are several libraries that are used in this project:
 - [FastColoredTextBox](https://github.com/PavelTorgashov/FastColoredTextBox/blob/master/FastColoredTextBox/FastColoredTextBox.cs) - modified version used for code panels